-- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aguifers in the district.

-The purpose of this report is to provide Part 2 of a two-part package of information from the TWDB to Goliad County Groundwater Conservation District management plan to fulfill the requirements noted above.
+This report is a revision to the GAM Run 12-018 report dated November 30, 2012.
+We have included an updated water budget to fulfill the requirements noted above (Table 1) and an addendum requested by the district on December 18, 2012.
+GAM Run 12-018 (Version 2) is Part 2 of a two-part package of information from the TWDB to Goliad County Groundwater Conservation District management plan to fulfill the requirements noted above.
 The groundwater management plan for the Goliad Groundwater Conservation District is due for approval by the executive administrator of the TWDB before November 14, 2013.

-GAM Run 12-012: Goliad County Groundwater Conservation District Management Plan November 30, 2012 Page 4 of 9
+GAM Run 12-012: Goliad County Groundwater Conservation District Management Plan January 24, 2013 Page 4 of 10

 This report discusses the method, assumptions, and results from model runs using the groundwater availability model for the central portion of the Gulf Coast.
 Table 1 summarizes the groundwater availability model data required by the statute, and Figure 1 shows the area of the model from which the values in the table was extracted.
-This model run replaces the results of GAM Run 08-09.
-GAM Run 12-018 meets current standards set after the release of GAM Run 08-09.
+This model run replaces the results of GAM Run 12-018.
+GAM Run 12-018 (Version 2) meets current standards.
 If after review of the figure, Goliad County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the Texas Water Development Board immediately.
 The TWDB has also approved, for planning purposes, alternative models that can have water budget information extracted for the district.
 These alternative models include the Groundwater Management Area 16 model and the fully penetrating alternative model for the central portion of the Gulf Coast.
 Please contact the author of this report if a comparison report using these models is desired.